josephschmittfiserv/AH3/README.md

+# Algorithm Hours III: FizzBuzz
-# A recursive version of FizzBuzz printed in a downward count
+## A recursive version of FizzBuzz printed in a downward count
 ## 🙈🐶👌😎✌️🤷‍♂️